emaan1111/the-shift-landing-page/TRACKING_SETUP.md

 - Browser console (F12) for error messages
 - GitHub repo's `analytics/` folder for data files
-- Make sure your token has the correct permissions
+- Make sure your token has the correct permissions **If reset fails (401/403):**
+1. GitHub rejected the token.
+Go to `js/analytics-config.js`, paste a fresh PAT with `repo` scope, save, then hard refresh `analytics.html`.
+2. Make sure you're not blocking the script in the browser (check DevTools → Network for `analytics-config.js`).
+3. Try the reset again once the token test works (open DevTools → Console and run `console.log(ANALYTICS_CONFIG.token)` to confirm).